 “Sure!” she said with her face brightening.

-He was uncertain why, but he stopped in the Book of Joshua and began reading the first chapter, stopping every so often to take account of the cow bells’ approach.
-Every now and then when he came across a tough verse, he stopped and explained it to Victoria which she appreciated.
+He opened the Book of Joshua for no apparent reason and read the first chapter, stopping occasionally to take account of the cow bells’ approach.
+When he crossed a tough verse, he stopped and explained it to Victoria which she appreciated.

-As he strained to read Chapter One by the moonlight he paused on verse nine and read it again.
-He sat up, cocked his ear to listen for the bells which did not sound so very far off, and read the verse once more.
+As he strained to read Chapter One under the moonlight he paused on verse nine and read it again.
+He sat up, cocked his ear to listen for the bells which did not sound so far off, and read the verse once more.
 “Have not I commanded thee?
 Be strong and of a good courage; be not afraid, neither be thou dismayed; for the Lord thy God is with thee whithersoever thou goest.”
-He stopped on this passage and went no further.
-He felt it was not mere coincidence he should discover this verse in the midst of the most horrifying night he would ever experience.
+He paused to absorb the comfort this passage provided during the most horrifying night he ever experienced.
 Every attempt he had made to exit the woods frustratingly ended with another ghostly encounter.
 Yet he had to be thankful he still lived.
-The numerous ghosts he had met thus far were proof of all those who had died among the trees or on the beach but the Lord walked with him and protected him.
-He also had to be thankful for Victoria.
-She was the key to Barnaby’s purpose in all of this.
+The numerous ghosts he had met thus far provided proof of all those who had died among the trees or on the beach but the Lord walked with him and protected him.
+He also had to be thankful for Victoria, the key to Levi’s purpose in all of this.
 He understood now the reason she had remained with him but his purpose still eluded him.
 He only knew Victoria was a part of it.

 “Do you understand what this verse means?” he asked Victoria.

-She frowned like an unprepared child called on by the teacher, “Does it mean I don’t have to be afraid because God is always with me?”
+She frowned like an unprepared child called upon by the teacher, “Does it mean I don’t have to be afraid because God is always with me?”